 This section briefly summarises Greater Wellington's key policy and planning documents that have been approved by Council.
 These documents are important as they provide details on our functions and goals and how we plan to achieve them.

-In addition to the documents listed in this section, Greater Wellington's long-term plan details several policies that relate to financial management and rates remission and postponement.
+In addition to the documents listed in this section, Greater Wellington's long-term plan, Towards a sustainable future, details several Council policies that relate to financial management, and rates remission and postponement.

 Community Outcomes